 Hope’s connections to his fans did not end when he left the stage.
 “Dear Bob Hope” was the opening line of millions of letters sent to Hope by fans during his career.
 In 1944, he received an estimated 38,000 letters a week.
 With the help of assistants, he aimed to give each a personal response.
 He felt a duty to reply, often several months later, maintaining the bonds with his audience through the mail.

 The many thousands of letters Hope received put names to the faces of his audience.
 They felt compelled to write him to thank him for being there, for recognizing them, for not forgetting them.

 One letter, by Mrs. A.A.
 Stumpf, dated November 27, 1944, began: “Dear Bob Hope: I know you get plenty of fan mail, but this may be a little different.”
 Mrs. Stumpf’s letter (read it in the above photo gallery) is a letter within a letter.
-She excerpts her son Lester’s review of Hope’s show, which he saw on the island of Pavuvu in August 1944.
+She excerpts her son Andy’s review of Hope’s show, which he saw on the island of Pavuvu in August 1944.
 It was one of the last letters her son wrote.
-Lester, who served with the First Marine Division, was killed in action on Peleliu soon after seeing Hope’s troupe perform.
+Andy, who served with the First Marine Division, was killed in action on Peleliu soon after seeing Hope’s troupe perform.

 Kimberly Guise holds a BA in German and Judaic Studies from the University of Massachusetts Amherst.
 She also studied at the Universität Freiburg in Germany and holds a masters in Library and Information Science (MLIS) from Louisiana State University.
 Kim is fluent in German, reads Yiddish, and specializes in the American prisoner-of-war experience in World War II.